-If you suffer from the pain and swelling of unsightly varicose veins, you’ll find a solution at Emerson Hospital.
+If you suffer from the pain and swelling of unsightly varicose veins, you will find a solution at Emerson Hospital.

-Endovenous laser ablation therapy (EVLT) is an innovative treatment that’s proven to be more effective than traditional surgical approaches and much easier on patients.
+Endovenous laser ablation therapy (EVLT) is an innovative treatment that is proven to be more effective than traditional surgical approaches and much easier on patients.
 The 40-minute, minimally invasive procedure requires no hospital stay, causes little discomfort, involves minimal recovery time—and provides years of relief.

 About varicose veins

 Approximately 20% of adults develop varicose veins, which are gnarled, enlarged veins, most commonly in the legs and feet.
 Symptoms of varicose veins include heaviness and burning or aching in the legs, especially after standing or walking.

 The leg veins, which carry blood to the heart, have valves—flap-like tissue that keeps blood moving in the right direction.
 If a valve begins to leak, blood collects in that vein, which then stretches, producing varicose veins.
 Left untreated, incompetent veins may cause further circulatory problems or skin ulcers.

 The diagnosis of varicose veins and recommendation for EVLT is made after an ultrasound exam

 to determine the extent of your varicose veins.